Government of the Cayman Islands: Judicial branch

 The four-tiered judicial system is based on English common law, colonial and local statutes.
-The Cayman Islands Court of Appeal is the highest court on the Islands, but a final appeal may be heard by the Judicial Committee of the Privy Council sitting in London.
+The Cayman Islands Court of Appeal is the highest court in the Islands, but a final appeal may be heard by the Judicial Committee of the Privy Council sitting in London.

 The Grand Court, ranking below the Cayman Islands Court of Appeal, was first created in 1877 as a court of special limited jurisdiction by statute.
-It was established in its present form by the Grand Court Law of 1975, and became a Constitutional Court in 1984.
-It is a Superior Court of Record of First Instance, having unlimited jurisdiction in both criminal and civil matters, except when it sits as an appellate court from the lower courts or other tribunals.
+It was established in its present form by the Grand Court Law of 1975, and became a constitutional court in 1984.
+It is a superior court of record of first instance, having unlimited jurisdiction in both criminal and civil matters, except when it sits as an appellate court from the lower courts or other tribunals.
 Grand Court judges sit either alone, or with a jury of either seven or, for murder and money laundering trials, 12.